SOFTWARE FOR GLASS

 Customer case studies

-SOFTWARE FOR GLASS "there's a phased plan to implement new software options as they become appropriate, integrated alongside their strategic plans for growth ...".
+"there's a phased plan to implement new software options as they become appropriate, integrated alongside their strategic plans for growth ...".
 As with any expanding business, software requirements need updating from time to time.
-Neil Sharda,...
+Neil Sharda, Managing Director of...

-SOFTWARE FOR GLASS "We feel that we've got real value for money from Clear Thinking and are very pleased with the system, in particular their willingness to listen to our particular requirements and accommodate them within the software” Glass Services Ltd. is a long...
+"We feel that we've got real value for money from Clear Thinking and are very pleased with the system, in particular their willingness to listen to our particular requirements and accommodate them within the software” Glass Services Ltd. is a long established double...

-SOFTWARE FOR GLASS"...
+"...
 Clear Thinking offered to loan us the system for 3 months so that we could get it up and running...”
 One of Clear Thinking's 2010 success stories is a company based in Faringdon, Oxfordshire.
-Cameo Glass are roughly an equal distant from Oxford,...
+Cameo Glass are roughly an equal distant from Oxford, Swindon and...

-SOFTWARE FOR GLASS "...implementing the software was a pleasant and painless experience" Lee Glass & Glazing of Nottingham, one of the Midlands largest glass processors has recently installed "Glass Office" by Clear Thinking Software to streamline their glass...
+"...implementing the software was a pleasant and painless experience" Lee Glass & Glazing of Nottingham, one of the Midlands largest glass processors has recently installed "Glass Office" by Clear Thinking Software to streamline their glass production.
+For Martin...